-Whirlpool: Arson arrests over 48-trailer £2m fire at Peterborough HQ
+Pair charged with arson over £2m fire at Whirlpool's Peterborough HQ

 - Published

-Three people have been charged with arson in connection with two incidents, including one which destroyed 48 trailers at the headquarters of domestic appliance giant Whirlpool.
+Three people have been charged with arson over two fires, including one that destroyed 48 trailers at the headquarters of domestic appliance manufacturer Whirlpool.

 Explosions were heard across Peterborough as fire engulfed the lorry trailers on 29 August 2019.